marton-nagy-marton/de1_hws_assignments/Term1/README.md

 All data warehouses are implemented as stored procedures.
 They are called once explicitly to initialize the warehouses.
 Then, a scheduled event (see later) re-builds all warehouses once a day to keep them up-to-date.
 The stored procedures also log some messages into the `messages` table (the message differs whether the stored procedure is called to initalize the warehouse with a 0 input parameter, or when it is called by an event, with a 1 input parameter).

 > [!Note]
 > Below you can find summary tables (indicating which fields belong to which dimension) for all the 4 data warehouses I made.
 As I ended up with many fields in my warehouses, I opted for a slightly different presentation compared to what we have seen in class.
 Also, below the summary tables, you can find some more detailed descriptions on the contents of each field.
+Also, note that the dimensions I have defined are purposefully broad.
+I am aware that I could have narrowed down my dimensions into more detailed parts (like artist dimensions to main and featuring artists) but I have decided not to do so to keep my solution a bit more simple.

 ### Data warehouse on albums (`albums_dw`)